The Man Who Died Twice successfully crowdfunded with 121 backers and just under $9500.

 Shortly after Ilya launched, he approached me to do an introductory case for the game.
 A case that oriented the player with the mechanics of the game.

-This case, “The Man Who Died Twice” is the story I’m currently converting to a graphic novel format.
+This case, “The Man Who Died Twice” is the story I converted to hardcover graphic novel format.

 I guess you could say the publisher received good feedback on my case and he enjoyed working with me enough to bring me back to do the game’s first pay-to-play series of cases.
 Don’t stress, the games are ridiculously cheap, I think $3 ea with a 5 case bundle discount for fans.